Aliases for HMOX2 Gene

 GeneCards Summary for HMOX2 Gene

 HMOX2 (Heme Oxygenase 2) is a Protein Coding gene.
-Diseases associated with HMOX2 include pyloric stenosis and hypertrophic pyloric stenosis.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include heme oxygenase (decyclizing) activity.
+Diseases associated with HMOX2 include Neonatal Jaundice and Gastroparesis.
+Among its related pathways are Porphyrin and chlorophyll metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include heme oxygenase (decyclizing) activity.
 An important paralog of this gene is HMOX1.